javm/exif-extractor/README.md

 Usage
 ===========
+* Start:
+node api.js
+**
-- node api.js
+node api.js --reset
-- node api.js will reset the mongodb table that contains the metadata.
+will reset the mongodb table that contains the metadata.
 - The database is exif-extractor
 - The table is exif
+- Port 8010
 - exif table structure:
 {
 	id: {imageKey},
 	exif: {exifDataExtracted}
 }
+*** Query endpoint
+GET localhost:8010/exif
+gets the list of all exif photos metadata stored